odinbi/Nu-Swing/README.md

 # Nu-Swing
-Nu-Swing is a GUI toolkit in Java based on Swing, made for students that are getting into OOP through Java.
+Nu-Swing is a GUI toolkit in Java based on Swing, made for students who are getting into OOP through Java.

 ## Navigation